This webpage gives you an overview of frequently asked questions about the admission requirements and the application process.

 During your admission process at the University of Twente, we request you certified photocopies after you have received your (conditional) admission letter.
 The University of Twente requests certified photocopies to counter fraud and it is required by Dutch law.

-A certified photocopy is a regular photocopy of the original document that has an official original stamp, official original signature, and date (on all pages) placed by an authorized institution.
+A certified photocopy is a regular photocopy of the original document that has an official original stamp, official handwritten original signature, and date (on every page) placed by an authorized institution.
 By stamping and signing the certified photocopy, the authority confirms that it has seen and approved the primary document.

 The conditions of the certified photocopies are: